Insmire/Pewlett_Hackard_Analysis/README.md

     - 1,090 Assistant Engineers
     - 2 Managers

-- Table or further information may be found in retiring_titles.csv.

-    A screenshot of table retiring_titles is shown below.
+- A screenshot of table retiring_titles is shown below.

     ![retiring_titles](https://user-images.githubusercontent.com/96349090/155700975-0d2b0483-545c-4159-a3f1-25e9d07f12a5.png)

 - A total of 1,549 current employees are eligible for the mentorship program.

-- Table or further information may be found in mentorship_eligibility.csv.

-    A screenshot of table mentorship_eligibility is shown below.
+- A screenshot of the table mentorship_eligibility is shown below.

     ![mentorship_eligibility](https://user-images.githubusercontent.com/96349090/155701062-9ee47992-45f8-4c86-80d9-e138107fbafc.png)

+---

 <!-- Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
     - How many roles will need to be filled as the "silver tsunami" begins to make an impact?